weakish/docs-en/views/rest_api.md

 }
 ```

-LeanCloud will release this lock automatically in 15 minutes after last login failure.
+LeanCloud will release this lock automatically in 15 minutes after the last login failure.
 Developers cannot adjust this behavior via SDK or REST API.
-During the locking period, the user is not allowed to login,
+During the locking period, the user is not allowed to log in,
-even if they provide correct password.
+even if they provide the correct password.
 This restriction also applies to SDK and LeanEngine.

 {# TODO